Last Updated -

 About

-Walmart runs an omnichannel model that blends physical stores, membership clubs, and eCommerce sites and apps.
-Its operations are reported through three main segments: Walmart U.S., Walmart International, and Sam’s Club U.S. Across formats, it spans supercenters, discount stores, neighborhood markets, and Sam’s Club warehouses, with pickup and delivery integrated into many markets.
+Walmart runs an omnichannel model across stores, membership clubs, and eCommerce sites and apps.
+Financial reporting is organized into three segments: Walmart U.S., Walmart International, and Sam’s Club U.S. Its physical footprint spans supercenters, discount stores, Neighborhood Markets, and Sam’s Club warehouses, with pickup and delivery embedded into the operating model.

 Walmart